Last updated August 15th, 2023.

 Investing in Asia = Investing in the World

 Firstly, we should define “Asia”.
-I’m talking about a broad definition – not only East and Southeast Asia.
-The whole continent includes India, the Middle East, most of the former Soviet Union and Turkey among other places.
+We’re talking about a broad definition – not only East and Southeast Asia.
+The whole continent includes India, the Middle East, most of the former Soviet Union, and Turkey among other places.

 Asia is Earth’s most populous region by far with over 4.4 billion inhabitants.
-A greater number of people live in Asia than outside, in fact.
+A greater number of people live in Asia than outside.
 The world’s total population is under 8 billion.

 In other words, Asia consists of a majority of the planet as humans know it.
 You’re investing in the bulk of humanity through investing in Asia.

 China, India, and Indonesia are the world’s first, second, and fourth largest countries in terms of population respectively.
 Countries like Thailand, Vietnam, and the Philippines each have nearly 100 million inhabitants as well.

 “That’s fine, but how does having tons of people help Asia’s economic growth?” you may ask.
 At first glance, having a bigger population isn’t necessarily positive for investment.